Dablclub/etherstart/module-4/4-token-allowance.md

 **Reminder: don't trust, verify**

-4. If there is no allowance, then we will write an approval to the sellToken's smart contract using wagmi's [useWriteContract](https://wagmi.sh/react/api/hooks/useWriteContract#usewritecontract) hook.
+If there is no allowance, then we will write an approval to the sellToken's smart contract using wagmi's [useWriteContract](https://wagmi.sh/react/api/hooks/useWriteContract#usewritecontract) hook.
 For this example, we will set the allowance to a the sellToken amount (just the amount needed) to prevent putting the wallet at too much risk.
+Take note, we are using the writeContractAsync method.

 The definition for the hook call is inside the `onClickHandler` function.